NVIDIAGameWorks/RayTracingDenoiser/README.md

 **[REBLUR]** `enableAdvancedPrepass` mode offers better quality but requires valid `IN_DIFF_DIRECTION_PDF` and / or `IN_SPEC_DIRECTION_PDF` inputs (see sample for more details).
 It can't be used in case of a probabilistic split at primary hit (advanced pre-pass assumes that every pixel has valid data, PDF reconstruction is not implemented for performance reasons).

 **[RELAX]** *RELAX* works well with signals produced by *RTXDI* or very clean high RPP signals.
 The Sweet Home of *RELAX* is *RTXDI* sample.
 Please, consider getting familiar with this application.

-**[RELAX]** The number of accumulated frames in fast history needs to be carefully tuned to avoid introducing significant bias and dirt.
-Initial integration should be done by setting `maxFastAccumulatedFrameNum` to `maxAccumulatedFrameNum`.

 **[SIGMA]** Using "blue" noise can help to avoid shadow shimmering, it works best if the pattern is static on the screen.
 Additionally, `blurRadiusScale` can be set to `2-4` to mitigate such problems in complicated cases.